mt-mods/beerchat/README.md

     local whisper_color = "#aaaaaa"

 ### Customizing the Message Formats
 In the settings section in the init.lua you can customize formatting of the messages.
-E.g. you can remove the |#main| from main channel chats by changing:
+As you can see, parameters can be specified using ${parameter}:

     local main_channel_message_string = "|#${channel_name}| <${from_player}> ${message}"

-Into the default chat format from Minetest:
+You can remove the |#main| from main channel chats by removing the ${channel_name} parameter from the above string.
+This would format main channel messages using the default chat format from Minetest:

     local main_channel_message_string = "<${from_player}> ${message}"

-As you can see, parameters can be specified using ${parameter}.
-This allows you to move elements around in the message string, e.g. to move the channel name to the end of the message:
+The use of parameters not only allows you to add or remove elements, it also allows you to move elements around in the message string.
+E.g. to move the channel name to the end of the message:

     local main_channel_message_string = "<${from_player}> ${message} |#${channel_name}|"

-You can specify additional parameters in the message string if need be.
-The following parameters are available:
+The following parameters can be used in the message strings:
 * ${channel_name} name of the channel
 * ${channel_owner} owner of the channel
 * ${channel_password} password to use when joining the channel, used e.g. for invites